 We do not engage in the trading of derivative financial instruments in the normal course of business to mitigate our risk related to interest rates.
-In the event interest rates were to increase 100 basis points and holding all other variables constant, annual net income and cash flows for the following year would decrease by approximately \$2.3 million as a result of the Company's variable-rate debt, including the effect of the interest rate contract.
+In the event interest rates were to increase 100 basis points and holding all other variables constant, annual net income and cash flows for the following year would decrease by approximately \$2.3 million as a result of our variable-rate debt.
 The effect of the 100 basis points increase would not be expected to significantly impact the fair value of our variable-rate debt.

 We are subject to risks related to changes in foreign currency exchange rates as we experience expenses denominated in foreign currencies.
 As a result, changes in exchange rate fluctuations may positively or negatively affect results of operations.
-We enter into forward contracts to hedge anticipated foreign currency denominated transactions generally expected to occur within the next 12 months.
+We enter into forward contracts to hedge anticipated foreign currency denominated transactions generally expected to occur in the current and subsequent fiscal years.
 All data relating to our derivative positions is presented in accordance with authoritative guidance.
 Accordingly, these cash flow hedges are designated for hedge accounting treatment and gains and losses on these contracts are recorded in accumulated other comprehensive income in stockholder's equity and reclassified into earnings at the time that the related transactions being hedged are recognized in earnings.
 Please see Note 19 to our unaudited condensed consolidated financial statements in Part I, Item 1 of this report for further discussion of our derivative instruments.

-A 10% appreciation of the U.S. Dollar against foreign currencies that we hedge would result in a decrease of approximately \$1.4 million in the fair value of our foreign currency forward contracts.
-A 10% depreciation of the U.S. Dollar against these foreign currencies would result in an increase of approximately \$1.9 million in the fair value of our foreign currency forward contracts.
+A 10% appreciation of the U.S. Dollar against foreign currencies that we hedge would result in an increase of approximately \$0.6 million in the fair value of our foreign currency forward contracts.
+A 10% depreciation of the U.S. Dollar against these foreign currencies would result in a decrease of approximately \$0.5 million in the fair value of our foreign currency forward contracts.